hesampakdaman/messaging/README.md

 ```bash
 make up
 ```

 This will start a Postgres instance, run the migrations, and start the HTTP server (Uvicorn) with reload.
 Then you can use cURL or your favorite HTTP client to hit the endpoints.
+For example:
 ```bash
 curl -sS -X POST \
   http://localhost:8000/channels/orders/publish \